georgie-the-developer/react-nasa-api/README.md

 # Simple NASA API fetching
 The initial idea belongs to Smoljames, a YouTube creator, but I took the idea a little bit further.
 I worked on the project without folowing the tutorial, so my project is different from his except for the styles file (I copy/pasted his styles).
+Link to the deployed website: https://george-nasa-api.netlify.app